Ultralavaboy/KatawaShoujoHDPatch/README.md

 ## Feedback

-If you noticed a bug/mistake, caught a traceback or have any suggestions, you can email me on <quackgamer26@gmail.com> with tag "Katawa Feedback".
+If you noticed a bug/mistake, caught a traceback or have any suggestions, you can leave an issue here OR email me on <quackgamer26@gmail.com> with tag "Katawa Feedback".